-This week's "Bird of the Week" is the European starling.
+This weeks "Bird of the Week" is the This week's "Bird of the Week" is the European starling.
 The Starling is not native to North America.
 All the European Starlings in North America descended from 100 birds released in New York's Central Park in the early 1890s.
 Today, European Starlings range from Alaska to Florida and northern Mexico, and their population is estimated at over 200 million birds.
 Its successful spread is believed to have come at the expense of many native birds that compete with the starling for nest holes.

 The Starling is a stocky, black bird with a short, square-tipped tail.
 It is about 8 - 9 inches long.
 It has pointed, triangular wings and has a long pointed bill which is yellow in the breeding season (spring and summer).
 It has shimmering green and purple feathers in the spring.
 The male and female birds look very similar.